US businesses boosted stockpiles 0.4 pct. in March

 Both months represented a solid rebound after a 0.9 percent sales decline in January that was blamed in part on the harsh winter weather.

-The two months of sizable gains in sales should encourage businesses to keep restocking their shelves to meet rising demand.
+The two months of sizable gains in sales should encourage businesses to keep restocking to meet rising demand.
 That would mean increased orders to factories and rising production, which would lead to stronger economic growth.